 Today I was being a proper Thai eating this Thai cashew chicken stir-fry (or gai pad med mamuang in Thai) with rice for breakfast!
 I mean, HELLO, this stuff tastes really good.
 Call me biased, but I think Thai cashew chicken is one of the best Asian stir-fried chicken dishes out there (along with Thai holy basil chicken, of course!).

 This dish is a great way to enjoy chicken.
-It contains a couple of ingredients, namely dried chilis, onion, green onions and cashews, that give it awesome flavors.
-If you want the dish to be hot, you can definitely add fresh chilis or more dried chilis than the recipe suggests.
-Normally, people also use bell peppers in this dish, but because I didn’t have any, I used cabbage instead.
+It contains a couple of ingredients, namely dried chilies, onion, green onions and cashews, that give it awesome flavors.
+If you want the dish to be hot, you can definitely add fresh chilies or more dried chilies than the recipe suggests.
+Normally, people also use bell peppers in this dish, but because I didn't have any, I used cabbage instead.
 I have to say the combination of textures and flavors I ended up with was amazing!
 And just look at the beautiful colors.
 Need I say more?

 And if you’re a vegan or follow a plant-based diet, you can replace chicken with tofu and oyster sauce with soy sauce.
 Although soy sauce isn't thick like oyster sauce, you'll still enjoy the dish.
 And whatever you do, make sure you have warm, fluffy rice ready to serve this Thai cashew chicken with.

 Now go and make this awesome Thai favorite!

 Thai Cashew Chicken | Gai Pad Med Mamuang Recipe

 - 280 grams chicken cut into bite-sized pieces

 - 150 grams cabbage cut into bite-sized pieces

 - 1 teaspoon soy sauce